cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 In 2020-2021, [Cannon Caspar](https://github.com/Cannon544), Class of 2021, took lead of the Moodle Development Team.
 With [Charles J McDonald](https://github.com/MXchuck), Academic Technology Specialist, he enhanced and updated many systems in our mxMoodle code; adding the new Healthpass and Healthtest subsystems, and creating the Deans' Permission Form.
 Over the summer of 2021, Cannon passed the reins to [Aarav Mehta](https://github.com/AaravMehta4897), Class of 2023, to further enhance the healthtest system with a new audit report.
 During this time, the GitHub site was expanded to include improvements for readability and open-source standards with significant contributions from [Pranav Natarajan](https://github.com/CurryBoy9000).

 ### v3.4
-Over the spring and summer of 2022, the mxMoodle Development Team, led by [Aarav Mehta](https://github.com/AaravMehta4897) and advised by [Charles J McDonald](https://github.com/MXchuck), Academic Technology Specialist, enhanced the functionality of the Deans' Permission and the Peer Tutoring System and expanded the documentation to bring it in line with global standards for open source projects.
+Over the spring and summer of 2022, the mxMoodle Development Team, led by [Aarav Mehta](https://github.com/AaravMehta4897) and advised by [Charles J McDonald](https://github.com/MXchuck), Academic Technology Specialist, enhanced the functionality of the Deans' Permission and the Peer Tutoring System and expanded the documentation to bring it in line with global standards for open source projects. mxMoodle v3.4 is built on Moodle 3.11 using php 7.4, SQL 8, and the default Boost theme.
+This update is built on new technologies that pave the way for Moodle 4.0, including:
+- New functionality for Healthtest Auditing and the Deans' Permission Form.
+- Greater accessibility for the Peer Tutoring System.
+- A new Residential Status field so that students can be filtered by International or Domestic addresses.
+- Expanded gender options that recognize non-binary students.
+- Expanded access to the Peer Tutoring subsystem.
+- Simplified access via consolidated blocks and links on the Dashboard

 ### v3.5
 The next long-term release of Moodle with be v4.1 expected this fall.
 Over the 2022-23 school year, the Moodle Development Team will be reflecting on our current work, our current issues, and our enhancement requests.
 We are aiming for the next production release to take place next summer, 2023, along with a full upgrade to Moodle v4.1